abe4mvp/ios-tip-calculator/README.md

 A tip Calculator

 ### Features
+* Paying cash? automaticaly adjust your tip to round the total bill up to the nearest dollar and avoid change.

-* Use Slilder to adjusts tip percentage
+* Use animated Slilder to adjusts tip percentage
-* Default tip percentage persists after app restart
+* Save your Default tip percentage and see it again even after app restart
 * App opens to field for bill amount so you can start typing right away
+* Keyboard always open for easy access
-* Remember the amount of your bill for 10 minutes across app restarts
+* Remember the amount of your bill amount for 10 minutes even across app restarts
 * Locale based Currency sign and decimal seperator

 ### credits